-We welcome applications from experienced executives, professionals and entrepreneurs who can demonstrate their suitability and fit with the LBS Sloan Masters in Leadership and Strategy.
-The process is rigorous and pays close attention to each individual to ensure that there is a strong fit between your achievements and experience and your objectives.
+We welcome applications from experienced executives, professionals and entrepreneurs who can demonstrate their suitability for the LBS Sloan Masters in Leadership and Strategy.

-We understand that prospective LBS Sloan Fellows have many demands on their time.
-In order to ease the application process you can submit with just the completed online application form, essays, CV, academic documents (certificate or transcripts if available), one recommendation and the application fee.
+Prospective LBS Sloan Fellows have many demands on their time.
+To ease the application process you can submit with just the completed online application form, essays, CV, academic documents (certificate or transcripts if available), one recommendation and the application fee.
 This means you can submit your application pre-GMAT/EA test.
 The admissions team will then let you know if additional information is required.

-The preliminary decision takes around 2 weeks, and the time from interviewing to final decision will take 2-4 weeks.
-The process should take 6-8 weeks in all.
+The initial screening process takes around two weeks, and if you are successful the time from interviewing to final decision will take four to six weeks.

 This is designed to be completed over several sessions.
-You can save your work as you go and submit this when you are ready.
+Save your work as you go and submit this when you are ready.
 All supporting documents (transcripts, essays, etc.) can be uploaded as you complete the online form.

 Please download and complete the Sloan MSc essay template.
 There is one personal statement, two essays and an optional statement to complete.
 These form an important part of your application, so make sure you spend a significant amount of time on them.